OlGe404/ansible-collections/olge404/os/README.md

 ```

 ## Develop and debug roles with molecule
 Sometimes you need to check what is going on during role development.
-The first step should be to ensure that
+Running your roles on localhost to test them is a bad idea, because this can break your development environment.
+Therefore the first step should be to ensure that
 ```bash
 molecule create
 ```

 AND

 ```bash
 molecule destroy
 ```

-work for your role.
-If those commands fail, you are not able to provision and destroy your test infrastructure
+works.
+If those commands fail, you are not able to provision and destroy your test infrastructure on demand to debug your roles.
-on demand and cannot debug your roles.
-Running your roles on localhost to test them is a bad idea, because this can break your development environment.

 If you copy/pasted another role, the molecule setup is copied too and the commands should work right away.

 After ``molecule create`` and ``molecule destroy`` work, you can login to your instances using molecule.